Ban3/python-evic/README.rst

 Evic
 ===============================

-Evic decrypts/encrypts Joyetech Evic firmware images and uploads them using USB.
+Evic is a USB programmer for devices based on the Joyetech Evic VTC Mini.

 Supported devices
 ---------------------